 Community Vision Statement

 The Greater Maple Valley/Cedar River community cherishes its rural character and open spaces; protects its forests, rivers, and wildlife; and fosters a welcoming environment for everyone to thrive.
+The community’s Rural Character will be supported by facilitating strong local ties and communication between the public, organizations, and government; promoting locally owned businesses and supporting quality education; protecting the environment, and maintaining landowners’ rights and responsibilities; promoting controlled and well-planned growth with appropriate infrastructure; ensuring proper representation for rural interests and needs; and supporting the health and safety and the privacy of our vibrant community.

 Guiding Principles